 The final home from home for weekends on the campsite or at festivals, the Kobuk Valley Plus is a practical extended dome tent with a large porch and comes complete with Coleman’s BlackOut bedroom technology so you won’t wake at first light.

 Easy to pitch, the Kobuk valley plus has a stable dome construction with a peaked porch area that ensures optimum head height.
 The tent’s large front porch with PVC windows provides a bright and practical area to store gear.

-Designed to stand up to the elements, the Kobuk valley plus pairs strong yet light, fiberglass poles with a high-performance flysheet that features an impressive 4500 mm hydrostatic head.
+Designed to stand up to the elements, the Kobuk valley plus pairs solid yet light fiberglass poles with a high-performance flysheet with an impressive 4500 mm hydrostatic head.
 Ventilation openings offer good airflow and reduced condensation.